suffolklibraries/lgc/content/collections/events/after-school-25-06.md

     content:
       -
         type: text
         text: "Need a place to go after school?
 Join us\_at the Eastern Angles Centre for After-School Club!
-Whether you need a quiet place to do your homework, or just want to get creative and enjoy some time with your friends - this is the place for you.\_"
+Whether you need a quiet place to do your homework or just want to get creative and enjoy some time with your friends – this is the place for you."
   -
     type: paragraph
     attrs:
-      textAlign: start
+      textAlign: left
     content:
       -
         type: text
         text: 'With staff on hand to support you with your homework as well as run creative activities this is a safe space to learn, have fun and make new friends.
-Activities include: arts & crafts, story telling, reading, board games, and more!'
+Activities include arts & crafts, storytelling, reading, board games, and more!'
   -
-    type: heading
+    type: paragraph
     attrs:
-      textAlign: start
+      textAlign: left
-      level: 3
     content:
       -
         type: text
-        text: 'How to sign up:'
+        text: 'Free internet access, use of computers and printing will also be available, as well as free snacks.'
   -
     type: paragraph
     attrs:
+      textAlign: left
+  -
+    type: paragraph
+    attrs:
-      textAlign: start
+      textAlign: left
     content:
       -
         type: text